LWAYVE/android-sdk/README.md

 There are six main players who have roles in the LWAYVE platform.

-- **Developers**: Integrate the LWAYVE platform into the mobile application (see Setting Up and Running LWAYVE).
+- **Developers**: Integrate the LWAYVE platform into the mobile application.
 By integrating LWAYVE, the app will contain a Play button which Listeners can tap to get a Contextual Audio Experience based on time, location, and user preferences.
 - **Experience Designer**: Choreographs the Contextual Audio Experience and sources the content.
 An Experience Designer essentially builds a Conextual Audio Experience based on an event (e.g., music festival).
 The Contextual Audio Experience contains audio that will be passed to the Listener based on their location, user preferences, and time.
 For example, an Experience Designer for a music festival may choose to have Listeners hear traffic information on their way to the event and stage schedules while at the event.
 - **Listener**: The end-user that enjoys a high-value, personalized Contextual Audio Experience based on their location, user preferences, and time.
 The Listener hears their Contextual Audio Experience by tapping a Play button on the mobile application.
 - **Experience Conductor**: An Experience Conductor is the eyes and ears on the ground at an event.
 Experience Conductors control the situational audio in a Contextual Audio Experience and make adjustments based on real-time information.
 For example, at a music festival, if the concert that was originally scheduled for 9:00pm has been moved to 10:00pm, the Experience Conductor can adjust the Contextual Audio Experience accordingly.